 Advancing your career with a healthcare administration degree may prepare you for high-level positions in health insurance companies, medical consulting firms, and law firms that focus on medical malpractice.

 In general, you may find that job growth in Ohio is positive.
-O*Net reports an expected 18% increase in healthcare management jobs through the year 2022.
-The average salary for a medical manager is $86,700 per year (O*Net, 2015).
+O*Net reports an expected 14% increase in healthcare management jobs through the year 2028.
+The median salary for a medical manager is $91,690 per year (O*Net, 2018).
 Of course, your salary depends on how much prior experience you have in this industry and how much responsibility you have as a manager.

 2020 Medical and Health Services Manager Estimated Job Openings